marcsingleton/marcsingleton.github.io/content/posts/aws-crash-course.md

   - I mention endpoints in plural because multiple processes can listen or "subscribe" to a single port
   - For example, the email protocol IMAP is assigned port 143, so multiple email clients can listen on this port to have the operating system pass them data tagged with this value
 #### AWS infrastructure
-- Regions are physical locations where data centers are clustered
+- Though the internet can feel like an intangible place that is somehow both everywhere and nowhere, ultimately the information beamed across the web does exist in a physical data center
-	- A group of logical data centers is called an availability zone (AZ)
+- In Amazon's infrastructure, these data centers are organized into units called availability zones (AZs)
-- Regions consist of at least three isolated and physically separate AZs in a geographic area
-- Summary
 	- AZs are the base unit of AWS infrastructure
-		- They may be composed of separate physical data centers, but they are geographically close and effectively operate as one
+  - They may be composed of separate physical buildings, but they are geographically close and effectively operate as one
-		- Like how the kilogram is the base unit of SI but can also be subdivided into grams
-	- Regions are groups of AZs that offer redundancy and low-latency/high-bandwidth communication
-- VPCs and security groups
+- Regions form the next level of organization and consist of at least three isolated and physically separated AZs in a geographic area
+  - They are, however, connected with low latency, high throughput network connections
+- All the building components of the various AWS services exist as physical hardware, and in many cases to possible provision them, for example EC2 instances or S3 buckets, in specific regions
+  - Prices vary across regions, meaning some services are cheaper in certain regions and more expensive in others
+  - However, access times also depend on the physical distance between the server and the device requesting a resource, so applications requiring low latencies may need to run in multiple regions simultaneously
+  - On the other hand, as data transfer charges are typically less within AZs or regions, consolidating resources within a single region can reduce costs
+  - All these considerations depend on the exact services and regions in question, so making generalizations is difficult
+    - Fortunately these decisions are usually the responsibility of data architects and engineers rather than scientists
+    - However, a basic understanding of AWS's physical infrastructure is essential for properly configuring the network settings of various services, as I discuss in the next section
+#### AWS network configuration
-- EC2 instances exist in a virtual private cloud (VPC) that allows complete control over its networking configuration
+- AWS resources in a virtual private cloud (VPC) that allows complete control over its networking configuration
 	- Can assign IP addresses for most resources in VPC
-- VPC contain security groups which define rules that control the inbound and outbound traffic from a network
+- VPCs contain security groups which define rules that control the inbound and outbound traffic from a network
+  - EC2, EFS, others resources all exist in specific security groups
   - Biggest gotcha is setting permissions and security groups
+  - Need to specifically allow connections by SSH to connect to EC2 instances for example
+  - Good security practice but raises barrier to entry by adding another configuration step